mashenjun/metrics-cheatsheet/data/zh/what/node_netstat_TcpExt_SyncookiesSent.md

 > An application wasn't able to accept a connection fast enough, so the kernel couldn't store an entry in the queue for this connection.
 Instead of dropping it, it sent a cookie to the client

+PS: `/proc/sys/net/ipv4/tcp_syncookies` controle if the SYN cookies proctection is actived on Linux

 ## Collect from